Home » Can Hermit Crabs Make You Sick?

 • Leaving a dead hermit crab in the tank for too long.

 These factors will introduce new bacteria, fungi, and microorganisms.
-They’ll grow and thrive in the warm, bright environment of a hermit crab tank.
+They’ll grow and thrive in a hermit crab tank’s warm, bright environment.

 Are Hermit Crabs Hypoallergenic?

-Hermit crabs are among a group of animals known as hypoallergenic pets, which means they’re safe for people with allergies.
-Their biology doesn’t contain anything that might trigger an allergic reaction, whether airborne or via touch.
+Hermit crabs are hypoallergenic pets, meaning they’re safe for people with allergies.
+Their biology contains nothing that might trigger an allergic reaction, whether airborne or via touch.

-The hair on their legs (males) and shed skin during a molting period won’t trigger an allergic reaction.
-As long as the tank is clean and well cared for, hermit crabs won’t affect people with allergies.
+The hair on their legs (males) and shed skin during a molt won’t trigger an allergic reaction.
+Hermit crabs won’t affect people with allergies if the tank is kept clean.